Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** Having a negative or harmful effect.
 **Sentence:** The adverse effects of the drought were felt across the region.
 **Conversation:**
-A – How did the drought affect your crops?
+A – How did the drought affect your crops
 B – The adverse conditions led to a significant drop in yield.

 ---